Mic-Tsai/HECS_Electronic-Pixel_X/README.md

 This was my college side project during 2013-2014 in KUAS (National Kaohsiung University of Applied Sciences, Taiwan)

-**2017 | Pixel-X | Re-engineering hardware part, split the core as controller and display, purpose to minimum PCB after-assemble space.
-LEDs used the improved version SK6812B-3535 (package) from WS2812B-5050, got better heat radiating, the smaller dot will increase the image resolution.**
+**2017 | Pixel-X |**

+  **Re-engineering hardware part, split the core as controller and display, purpose to minimum PCB after-assemble space.
+LEDs used the improved version SK6812B-3535 (package) from WS2812B-5050, got better heat radiating, the smaller dots will increase the image resolution.**

 ##

 ### **About Mic**